 Don’t live on rice cakes alone!
 Keep looking until you find a type of bread you like, as well as a variety of tasty dry biscuits for snacks.

-If you’re always hungry, you may need to increase your protein intake.
+If you’re always hungry, you may need to increase your protein intake and look for lower glycaemic index carbohydrate options.
 Include some protein in each meal and make sure you eat regular meals.